iandreyev/kernel.css/README.md

 Why was it created?
 -------------------
-kernel.css was orginally created for the Ionogy [Spicy](https://ionogy.com/spicy) project.
+kernel.css was originally created for the Ionogy [Spicy](https://ionogy.com/spicy) project.
 We needed a framework that could be used for creating everything from websites to webapps, and the likes.
 It also had to be customizable in order to let users style their application how they wanted, but no other frameworks fit those requirements well enough.